 Group communications provide means for improved situational awareness also inside hospitals.
 All key parties can be kept informed of the patients travel through the treatment chain, for example, the Lab knows where to find the patient, blood bank knows when the patient is in an operating theatre, etc. Patients get faster care more securely and safely.
 Daily work and communication becomes smoother.
 And in an emergency, nurses call for help easily and quickly.

 Efficiency improvements gained by cutting down “useless” minutes used for finding people and equipment, waiting for someone to answer your call or continuously dialing a busy line, also improve the capacity of a hospital in times of crisis and reduce unnecessary load from personnel that may already be feeling stretched close to the limits.

 Watch this video to see what medical professionals in Finland think about their TETRA service (VIRVE):

 Co-operating with other authorities

-And even if legislation prevents shared talk groups between different authorities, special solutions like Call-out over TETRA allow temporary talk groups to be set up easily between TETRA users.
+And even if legislation prevents shared talk groups between different authorities, special solutions like Call-out over TETRA allows temporary talk groups to be set up easily between TETRA users.
 Another good thing about a TETRA solution is its independence from commercial networks.
-It means TETRA radios will probably be the last ones still operating if a national crisis congests commercial communication networks.
+That means TETRA radios will probably be the last ones still operating if a national crisis congests commercial communication networks.

 Smooth collaboration between various authorities results in a safe society.
 With reliable communication services professionals can safeguard citizens both in times of crisis and in normal operations.